knpuniversity/symfony2-series/knpu/episode4/assetic-combination.rst

     php app/console assetic:dump --env=prod

 This wrote a physical file to the ``web/css`` directory.
-And when we refresh, the web server loads this physical file instead of going through Symfony.
+And when we refresh, the web server loads this file instead of going through Symfony.

 When we deploy our application, this command will be part of our deploy process.